kineticdata/peripherals-kinetic-platform/bridge-adapters/kinetic-bridgehub-adapter-kinetic-platform/README.md

-# Kinetic Core Bridgehub Adapter
+# Kinetic Platform Bridgehub Adapter
-A Kinetic Bridgehub adapter for the Kinetic Request: Core Edition platform.
+This bridge adapter is used for setting up bridges to interact with the Kinetic Platform itself.
+This adapter replaced the Kinetic Core Bridge Adapter which is now depricated.

-This adapter works with Core 2.4+
+Common uses for the Kinetic Platform Bridge Adapter are to populate dropdowns and checkboxes within a Kinetic Form based from other Kinetic Forms or a list of Kinetic Platform users.

 * [Kinetic Core Bridgehub Adapter Information](#kinetic-core-bridgehub-adapter-information)
   * [Configuration Values](#configuration-values)